seasonedcc/croods/docs/docs/cauth-current-user.md

 const [{
-    currentUser, // it may contain the current user validating, // true when validating the token
+    currentUser, // it may contain the current user validating, // true when validating the token status, // it can be either 'visitor' | 'logged' | 'pending' }, setCurrentUser, // function to change some user property on client side ] = useCurrentUser()
-  },
-  setCurrentUser, // function to change some user property on client side ] = useCurrentUser()